fragmede/pbi/README.md

 ## Usage

-Right click on an image, and then you can do:
+Right click on an image in your web browser, copy image, and then your terminal, do:

     pbi > nyan.jpg